CODE-SHARP: Continuous Open-ended Discovery and Evolution of Skills as Hierarchical Reward Programs: Method

-\Name{} leverages FMs to continuously refine SHARP skills that are already present in the skill archive.
-Each iteration, skills are sampled for refinement with a probability $P(k) \propto (1 - \rho_k)$, where $\rho_k$ is the skill's current success rate.
-All prompts used for the archive refinement can be found in \cref{app:mutation_prompts}.
+\Name{} leverages FMs to continuously evolve SHARPs already present in the skill archive to remedy potential misspecifications or replace existing prerequisite SHARPs with recently discovered, better fitting alternatives.
+Each iteration, SHARPs are sampled for mutation with probability $P(k) \propto (1 - \rho_k)$, where $\rho_k$ is the SHARP's current success rate.
+All prompts are provided in \Cref{app:mutation_prompts}.

-\textbf{Mutation Proposal Generation} The mutation proposal generator is tasked with proposing $m$ possible mutations of the sampled skill, with the aim of increasing the rate of successful skill completion.
-As context, the mutation generator receives the sampled SHARP skills code, the skill archive, the environment code, and any auxiliary information.
-We additionally sample $m$ mutation heuristics from a pre-defined set to encourage diverse mutation proposals.
-The mutation proposal generator generates a mutated skill as pseudo-code, including a description of the mutation, the skill's success condition, the set of environment conditions, and the respective prerequisite skills.

-\textbf{Mutation Proposal Implementor} The mutation proposal implementor translates the generated mutation proposals into SHARP skills in Python.
-It receives the generic SHARP skill class template, the sampled skills' original SHARP skill in code, as well as the environment code, auxiliary information, and the code of all SHARP skills present in the skill archive.
+\textbf{Mutation Generation and Implementation} The mutation proposal generator produces $m$ candidate mutations of the sampled SHARP, each conditioned on the parent SHARP's implementation and a mutation heuristic sampled from a predefined set.
+These heuristics target recurring, environment-independent failure modes, such as reordering condition functions, substituting prerequisite SHARPs with more suitable alternatives, or inserting missing condition–prerequisite pairs.
+The mutation implementor then translates each proposal into an executable SHARP in Python.

-\textbf{Zero-Shot Filtering.} Mutations of the SHARP skills are focused on the environment condition functions and the associated prerequisite skills.
-As policy $\pi$ is only conditioned on the active SHARP skill in each environment step, evaluating proposed mutations does not require any retraining of the agent.
-We evaluate each mutation $\sigma'_k$ in the environment in isolation based on the current agent. \Name{} updates the node in the archive: $\sigma_k \leftarrow \sigma'_k$ if a mutation demonstrates a higher skill success rate than the currently best performing version of the sampled SHARP skill $\sigma_k$.
+\textbf{Mutation Evaluation} A central property of the SHARP formulation is that the $\pi$ is conditioned only on $\sigma_{\text{active}}$ at each step, never on the structure of the parent skill that induced it.
+Consequently, mutations to a SHARP's condition functions and prerequisite assignments alter only how $\mathcal{T}$ traverses the archive, eliminating the need for gradient updates during mutation evaluation.
+We collect trajectories of the agent executing each candidate mutation in parallel, updating the archive in-place via $\sigma_k \leftarrow \sigma'_k$ if a mutation demonstrates a higher success rate than the currently best-performing $\sigma_k$.